 When the applicant completes their original application, it will be preliminarily reviewed for completeness and legibility, and to determine that they meet the basic requirements to qualify for this housing program.
-If it appears that the applicant meets the basic requirements, the applicant will be added to the waiting list.
 This in no way means that an applicant qualifies for an apartment.